treyhunner/treyhunner.github.com/source/_posts/2018-04-30-how-to-make-the-most-of-your-first-pycon.markdown

 I can't mention board games without mentioning my absolute favorite conference ice breaker: **the cabo card game**.
 I've played Cabo at [most][cabo 1] [tech][cabo 2] [conferences][cabo 3] [I've][cabo 4] [been][cabo 5] [to][cabo 6].
-I love Cabo because it only requires a 52 deck of cards and using the phrase "want to learn a 20 minute card game that I guarantee you've never heard of" seems to allow people to let their guard down and meet new people (not everyone says yes, but many people do).
+I love Cabo because it only requires a 52 card deck and using the phrase "want to learn a 20 minute card game that I guarantee you've never heard of" seems to allow people to let their guard down and meet new people (not everyone says yes, but many people do).
 If you'd like to try playing Cabo yourself, you can read my blog post on [the rules to the Cabo card game][cabo].

 The thing I love about nearly all forms of games is that your technical interests or expertise don't usually matter when you're playing a game.